 If you live in Canada, you can turn to Shroom Bros.
 Spore Door, and Sporeslab might also carry this strain, although it was not offered at the time of writing.

-If you live in Europe, your best bets are likely The Magic Mushrooms Shop or Viking Spore.
+Your best bets if you live in Europe are likely The Magic Mushrooms Shop or Viking Spore.
 However, the strain was unavailable at the time of writing.

 How to Grow Allen Shrooms

-The Allen strain is considered a decent strain for beginner cultivators to grow, especially because of the rapid colonization time and the general resistance to mold and disease.
-Most growers find that this strain colonizes around 10 to 20% more rapidly than other strains, and the first flush is rather abundant.
+The Allen strain is considered a decent strain for beginner cultivators to grow, mainly because of the rapid colonization time and the general resistance to mold and disease.
+Most growers find that this strain colonizes around 10 to 20% more rapidly than other strains, and the first flush is relatively abundant.